Var-run/ETHProject/README.md

 ![image](https://github.com/Var-run/ETHProject/assets/99962766/94fbefed-ffe9-42ad-a322-d123950bbcb4)

-The parameters here are highly suggested as they work very well with the sample data provided.
-The distance is given in degrees and we select join style as miter to preventing rounding off of edges to ensure that fewer points are needed to computer to represent the polygon thus resulting in fewer total calculations.
+The parameters here are highly suggested as they work well with the sample data.
+The distance is given in degrees and we select join style as miter to prevent rounding off of edges to ensure that fewer points are needed to the computer to represent the polygon thus resulting in fewer total calculations.
 The final result should look like the image attached below.
 Here we can see that we have the desired effect of enclosing an area that is slightly larger than the original building footprints to accommodate overhang and protrusions.

 ![image](https://github.com/Var-run/ETHProject/assets/99962766/2442d825-3728-4f5d-96c3-33e8facf686a)

-The next step is to export these files under a specific projection system namely "EPSG:32632 - WGS 84 / UTM zone 32N".
-We choose because as per our experiments, this projection system works best when we need to further process the shapefile and the point cloud in CloudCompare and result in perfect recreation of geographic overlap between the point cloud and the shapefile.
+The next step is to export these files under a specific projection system, "EPSG:32632 - WGS 84 / UTM zone 32N".
+We choose this because, as per our experiments, this projection system works best when we need further to process the shapefile and the point cloud in CloudCompare.
+This results in a perfect recreation of geographic overlap between the point cloud and the shapefile.

 Export the buffered shapefile as a GeoJson with the settings displayed below, and similarly export it as a shapefile too with the same parameters.
 (NOTE: Use "Current Layer Extent")